Vitiligo: Diagnosis and treatment

 Purpose: Slow down the development of new spots and patches, restore skin color

 Vitiligo tends to spread slowly.
 Occasionally, it spreads quickly.
-If you’re seeing new patches and spots on your skin frequently, your dermatologist may prescribe prednisone.
-This is a powerful medication that can help slow down the disease.
+If you’re seeing new patches and spots on your skin frequently, your dermatologist may prescribe a medication like prednisone.
+This is corticosteroid medication that can help slow down the disease.
 It comes in pill form.
-You take prednisone for one to two weeks.

 Purpose: Restore skin color